 Our battery packs are also highly flexible, designed to be moved and used in various applications seamlessly.
-We plan to onshore our semiautomated pack assembly in Redmond, Oregon.
-The initial equipment has arrived and subject to market conditions, we are working on setup and development of additional equipment to automate the line.
+We plan to onshore our semi-automated pack assembly in Redmond, Oregon.
+The initial equipment has arrived and, subject to market conditions, we intend to complete the setup and development of additional equipment to automate the line.
 This should allow us to use a more flexible approach to forming and creating new battery packs.
 By onshoring, we expect to be able to react to market demands at a much quicker pace and increase profit levels over our competition.